 In general, an increased WBC count indicates (1)

 However, due to the physiological stress caused by pregnancy, you may have a higher WBC count even in normal pregnancy.
 Hence, maternal WBC count cannot be a primary screening technique for detecting severe pregnancy complications (5).
-Conversely, an increased WBC count in your urine sample indicates a urinary tract infection (UTI) (6).
+Conversely, an increased WBC count or leukocytes in urine during pregnancy indicates a urinary tract infection (UTI) (6).

 Recollecting the events during a visit to the emergency room (due to suspected blood in urine) during pregnancy, a mother of twin girls says, “Doctor came in to inform me of my elevated WBC (white blood cell) count and yes, in fact, blood in my urine.
 I ended up being diagnosed with a minor bladder infection, causing the blood in my urine.
 Preggo-friendly antibiotics would do the trick to clear it up (i).”